randomblast/drupal-facebook/README.txt

   http://www.drupalforfacebook.org/node/1106.
 This also applies to themes used for iframe canvas pages.

+- If you want to support canvas pages, url rewriting is recommended.
+Enable this by adding this line to settings.php:

+  include "sites/all/modules/fb/fb_url_rewrite.inc";

 - Edit your settings.php file (sites/default/settings.php, depending
   on your install) to include fb_settings.inc (in this directory).
   For example, add this at the very end of your settings.php:

-  require_once "sites/all/modules/fb/fb_settings.inc";

-- If you want to honor facebook controlled sessions, as opposed to drupal-controlled sessions, add this line to your settings.php:

-  $conf['session_inc'] = "profiles/custom/modules/fb/fb_session.inc";

-- If you want to support canvas pages, url rewriting is recommended.
-Enable this by adding this line to settings.php:

-  include "sites/all/modules/fb/fb_url_rewrite.inc";
+  include "sites/all/modules/fb/fb_settings.inc";

 - Go to Administer >> Site Building >> Modules and enable the Facebook